cablehead/gpt2099.nu/README.md

 Makes a request to the LLM provider.

-### gpt thread
+### gpt context pull

-Review the current conversation thread.
+Review the current context-window.

 ### gpt mcp